topher6835/the-open-dgc/content/sponsors/sponsors-page.md

 sponsorText40: ''
 sponsorOrder40: ''
 ---
-Discraft presents THE OPEN at BELTON a DGPT Silver Series Event extends an enormous THANK YOU to the following entities, businesses and individuals who have been so instrumental in the rapid growth of this tournament.
-You can visit their websites by clicking on their enlarged logo image.
+Discraft presents THE OPEN at BELTON a DGPT Silver Series extends an enormous THANK YOU to the following entities, businesses, departments, clubs and individuals who have been so instrumental in the rapid growth of this tournament.
+You can visit them by clicking below their banner.
 Additional sponsorship is always welcomed and you can email [theopendgc@nealdambra.com](mailto:theopendgc@nealdambra.com) for details. <br/> *Photo by James Bell*